Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 You will find the commands in the C-Topic.

 ### #A5:
-Start your unix terminal and type in following:
+Start your Unix terminal and type in following:

 ```git clone https://github.com/Taguar258/Raven-Storm/```